Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Physical Architectures and Signal Models

-The fundamental sensitivity of the RAQR is limited by the linewidth of the EIT linewidth $\Gamma_{\text{EIT}}$, where a narrower $\Gamma_{\text{EIT}}$ results in a higher sensitivity.
-Since the homogeneous broadening terms, e.g., natural linewidth, transit time, are typically in the order of kHz, the total EIT linewidth $\Gamma_{\text{EIT}}^{\text{4L}}$ for the 4L system is dominated by this residual Doppler mismatch $\Gamma_{\text{Res}}^{\text{4L}}$ \cite{ref_prajapati_sensitivity}.
+The fundamental sensitivity of the RAQR is limited by the EIT linewidth $\Gamma_{\text{EIT}}$, where a narrower $\Gamma_{\text{EIT}}$ generally results in a higher sensitivity\footnote{{Note that the optical Doppler broadening caused by thermal atom motion is different from the RF Doppler spread caused by wireless transceiver mobility.
+Considering a transmitter moving at $v_\mathrm{m}$ introduces a maximum RF Doppler shift $f_d = v_\mathrm{m} f_c / c$ at carrier frequency $f_c$, where $c$ denotes the speed of light.
+In the RAQR signal model, this translates to a dynamic detuning of the incident RF field, i.e., $\Delta_\mathrm{RF}' = \Delta_\mathrm{RF} + 2\pi f_d$.
+Since this RF Doppler shift is orders of magnitude smaller than the residual EIT linewidth $\Gamma_\mathrm{EIT}$, e.g., given $v_\mathrm{m} = 30\text{ m/s}$ and $f_c = 6.94\text{ GHz}$ which yields $f_d \approx 694\text{ Hz} \ll \Gamma_{\text{EIT}}$, the impinging signal remains firmly within the linear transconductance region of the atomic resonance against typical RF Doppler spreads.}}.
+Since the homogeneous broadening terms, e.g., natural linewidth, transit time, are typically on the order of kHz, the total EIT linewidth $\Gamma_{\text{EIT}}^{\text{4L}}$ for the 2C4L-RAQR is dominated by this residual Doppler mismatch $\Gamma_{\text{Res}}^{\text{4L}}$ \cite{ref_prajapati_sensitivity}.
 This broad MHz-scale linewidth flattens the dispersion curve, masking the atomic response to weak RF signals and creating a fundamental sensitivity bottleneck.
 Moreover, the $S \to P \to D$ excitation pathway populates $D$-states, i.e., orbital angular momentum $l=2$.
 Allowed RF transitions from $D$-states, e.g., $nD \to n'P$, have large energy gaps, corresponding to high frequencies, e.g., GHz/THz.
 However, the 2C4L-RAQR architecture is physically incapable of detecting strategic low-frequency UHF (300 MHz$\sim$3 GHz) or VHF (30 MHz$\sim$300 MHz) bands.